Research

 Spatial Analysis

-Mapping power geometries in development zones
+Mapping power geometries and capital geographies

 Discourse Analysis